SmithKatrinaIT/Angular-Observable-PageVisibilityCounter/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Local Deployment

+For local deployment of the application, use/install a webserver.
+To install `lite-server` after running `ng build` follow the recommended installation instructions found here: [GitHub lite-server page](https://github.com/johnpapa/lite-server)

 ## Running unit tests